apache/usergrid/docs/user-management/messagee-example.md

 ## iOS client

-Messagee is available as an iPhone app that uses App Services and RestKit.
-The source for the iOS version of Messagee is available in the /samples/messagee directory of the App Services iOS SDK
+Messagee is available as an iPhone app that uses Usergrid and RestKit.
+The source for the iOS version of Messagee is available in the /samples/messagee directory of the Usergrid iOS SDK

 Here are the steps to run the Messagee app on iOS: